 The complexity of integrations varies greatly and is often underestimated because integrations usually contain other aspects than just the technical integration.
 For example, security, access rights and error handling requirements may cause extra work for integrations.
 Furthermore, the data at hand and its meaning must be understood in a consistent way by all the systems involved.

-The data operating model is an action-based illustration on how a company can create business value with data.
+The data capability model is an action-based illustration on how a company can create business value with data.
 It features the Business Technology Standard operating model principles and highlights the capabilities needed for planning, building and running data products and data services.
 The identified capabilities are then used as the basis for defining the roles that need to be in place across the organisation.

-The data operating model follows the plan-build-run structure and is aligned with the other aspects of business technology management.
+The data capability model follows the plan-build-run structure and is aligned with the other aspects of business technology management.
 The dark grey elements in the illustration below are data focused and go hand-in-hand with other elements.
 In many cases, the same people and governance bodies make decisions on business, technology and data at the same time and is therefore an essential part of business value creation.

 When establishing data ownership and governance it is important to define and assign the data roles.
 There are eleven key data roles, which are distributed across the Business, Data and Technology side of the organisation.